Here's everything you need to know about CSV files: how to format, import, and export them.

 Import CSV files into Google Sheets

-- In the Import file dialog, select your preferred options under the Import action, Separator character, and Convert text to numbers and dates sections.
+In the Import file dialog, select your preferred options under the Import location, Separator character, and Convert text to numbers and dates sections.

 Your CSV will look something like this after you've uploaded it: